Throwback Thursday: MBA’s TIRE SEALANT SHOOTOUT

 Bontager’s TLR sealant is Trek Bicycle’s first choice for tire sealant.
 Bontager’s TLR is made in the USA with an ammonia-free formula and is claimed to repair puncture holes as big as 1/4-inch.
 It’s also claimed to work in a range of temperatures from -5 degrees Fahrenheit up to 120 degrees.
 Bontrager TLR sealant can be used in smaller quantities than other sealants and sells for $25 for a 32-ounce bottle.

-Weapons of mass tire destruction: Our test included the following sharp objects to puncture our tires.
-We started with a small thumbtack, then a nail, and then two different-sized screwdrivers.
+Weapons of mass tire destruction: Our test included these four sharp objects, with which we intentionally punctured our tires.
+We started with a small thumbtack, then used a nail, and then went on to use two different-sized screwdrivers.
 After stabbing each tire with the sharp objects, we’d then time how long it took for the different sealants to seal each kind of puncture.

 Just a prick: We used a small thumbtack to start off our testing process.
 All of the sealants successfully sealed this hole.

 What a mess: All of the sealants we tested leaked a good amount; however, some seemed to spray out a lot more sealant than others.